Skip to main content

 Senate Again Refuses to Fund State’s Most Dire School Districts

-By Pennsylvania Policy Center, Press Statement
+By Blog Post, Pennsylvania Policy Center, Press Statement

 Senate Again Refuses to Fund State’s Most Dire School Districts – Marc Stier, Executive Director, Penn Policy Center